-- 1. Explain the use of computer software and other statistical tools in chemical analysis. - 2.
+- 1. Explain the use of computer softwares and other statistical tools in chemical analysis. - 2.
 Derive the mathematical relationships between different chemical variables using computational and statistical skills. - 3.
 Analyze the chemical kinetic data using different softwares. - 4.
 Test the simulation of chemical reactions using IT tools.

-List of Practicals
+List of Practical's